-Cherries have been grown across the British isles for more than 2,000 years and the summer months produce cherries that are rich, ripe and juicy.
+People have been grown the popular fruit cherry across the British isles for more than 2,000 years and the summer months produce cherries that are rich, ripe and juicy.

 British cherries come in a number of varieties: there are many subtle differences in colour, size, sweetness and texture and regional variations are often local-heritage cherries.